📋 REGULATORY ANALYSIS Real executive order - Official sources | v45.3 Presidential-Grade

 Bipartisan AI Caucus

 Sens.
-Schumer & Rounds issued supportive statement but urged codification through legislation.
+Schumer & Rounds urged codification through legislation.
+Inference

 📋